scality/runner-manager/docs/development/concepts.md

 The runner manager supports multiple backends, which are responsible for hosting the runners.
 The following backends will be supported:

-- GCP
+- GCP.
-- AWS
+- AWS.
-- Docker (For local functional testing)
+- Docker (For local functional testing).
-- Emulator (For local unit testing)
+- Emulator (For local unit testing).

 ## Database